Lakers Legend Kobe Bryant Shares His Assessment Of Rising Superstar Kyle Kuzma

 It has been two years since Los Angeles Lakers legend Kobe Bryant retired as an NBA player, but he still makes himself involved in basketball stuff.
-Aside from making an analysis of games, teams, and players, Bryant is also actively helping young and promising talents find the right path to becoming a legitimate superstar in the league.
+Aside from giving an analysis of games, teams, and players, Bryant is also actively helping young and promising talents find the right path to becoming legitimate superstars in the league.

 Some of the young players who reached out Kobe Bryant this offseason are Jayson Tatum and Kyle Kuzma.
-In a recent appearance on The Rich Eisen Show (h/t Lakers Nation), Bryant revealed that the first major thing he ordered the players to do during the workout is to assess themselves.
-Bryant wanted them to start by knowing what are the things that make them comfortable and uncomfortable inside the court.
+In a recent appearance on The Rich Eisen Show, as reported by Lakers Nation, Bryant revealed that the first major thing he ordered the players to do during the workout is to assess themselves.
+Bryant wanted them to start by knowing what are the things that make them comfortable and uncomfortable on the court.

 Bryant believes being honest to their strengths and weaknesses is crucial to the development of an NBA player.
 This will help the coaches and other team staffs find the areas they need to improve on a player’s game.
 Regarding Kyle Kuzma, Bryant looked very impressed with his work ethic and the growth he continues to show.